 Don’t force anyone to dress up.

 Though it’s not wrong to encourage team participation, dressing up for Halloween isn’t a required work task.
 Keep in mind that many people don’t celebrate the holiday for both religious and personal reasons, so costumes and other festive activities shouldn’t be forced upon any employee.
+Celebrating the holidays in the office is a great time, but be aware of others.

 At our RI staffing agency, our recruiters choose to dress up as a group, so there’s no question of appropriate attire and everyone feels included!
 Whatever you choose to do, have fun and eat lots of candy!